Bar Mitzvà and Bat Mitzvà

 The Bar/Bat Mitzvah party cannot be scheduled from the eve of Rosh Hashana to Kippur, from the end of Pesach until Lag Baomer and in the weeks between

 17 of tammuz and 9 of av.

-For girls, the obligation to observe the mizvot begins at the age of 12; girls too must arrive at the Bat Mitzvà ceremony with adequate preparation, taking an exam similar to that of boys.
+For girls, the obligation to observe the mizvot begins at the age of 12; girls too must arrive at the Bat Mitzvà ceremony with adequate preparation, taking an similar exam to that of boys.

-The woman is required to observe the mizvot with no less commitment than that of the man.
+Women are required to observe the mizvot with no less commitment than that of the man.